probabilistic-numerics/probnum/CONTRIBUTING.md

 Begin by forking the repository on GitHub.
 You can then clone the fork to a local machine and get started.

 ### Developer Environment Setup
-Run tests on and to building the documentation locally requires additional setup.
+Running tests on your machine and building the documentation locally requires additional setup.

 #### External Programs
 Building the documentation locally requires additional packages, which can be found in `.travis.yml`.